Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

-# Auto-WCEBleedGen Challenge-2023
+# Auto-WCEBleedGen Challenge-2023 for Automatically Detecting and Classifying Bleeding/Non-bleeding Frames
-## Automatic Detection and Classification of Bleeding and Non-Bleeding frames in Wireless Capsule Endoscopy

 We showcase our solution and subsequent progress for the [Auto-WCEBleedGen Challenge](https://misahub.in/CVIP/challenge.html) to create, test, and evaluate cutting-edge Artificial Intelligence (AI) models for automatically detecting and classifying bleeding/non-bleeding frames extracted from Wireless Capsule Endoscopy (WCE) videos.
 Our project uses the dataset created by the Auto-WCEBleedGen Challenge organizers.
 The training dataset encompasses various gastrointestinal bleeding scenarios, accompanied by medically validated binary masks and bounding boxes.
 Our objective is to facilitate comparisons with existing methods and enhance the interpretability and reproducibility of automated systems for bleeding detection using WCE data.

 ### Contents
 * [Team members](https://github.com/NPCalicut/Blood/blob/Raghul_branch_1/README.md#team-members)